goethe-tcs/tcs.uni-frankfurt.de/content/projects/process.md

 ## Who is this document for?

-This document is intended for students who want to work on a project in the TCS group.
+This document is intended for students who want to work on a thesis or research project in the TCS group.
 It is supposed to clarify what we expect from you and what you can expect from us.
 Please make sure to read the entire page, and let us know if you have any questions.

-## Time constraints

-The _Prüfungsordnung_ regulates how much time you are expected to invest in a project:

-- Bachelor's thesis: 12 CP = 360 hours = 9 weeks full-time,
-- Master's thesis: 30 CP = 900 hours = 6 months full-time,
-- Research project ("Forschungsprojekt"):
-  - B.Sc. small: 3 CP = 90 hours
-  - B.Sc. large: 6 CP = 180 hours
-  - M.Sc.: 8 CP = 240 hours

-Note that these regulations are meant to protect you from being asked too much.
-We will not track your hours in any way and will not remind you of your deadlines.
-Before registering a project, please ensure that your supervisor is available for the duration of the project.
-Projects should start and finish during the semester, not during the semester break.

 <!--